 - C. Chapter Officers and Directors, except for the Immediate Past President, shall be elected by a simple plurality of the votes returned by the Chapter membership, with at least 5% of the Chapter members voting for the election to be official.

-- D. In case of a tie between any candidates, Nominating Committee shall authorize a run-off election with election period of seven days.
+- D. In case of a tie between any candidates, the Nominating Committee shall authorize a run-off election with an election period of seven days.